 Pilot-testing clinical placement models for undergraduate training programmes (MPharm).

-Delivering the Trainee Pharmacist Foundation Year in 2021-22 – Developing resources to support trainee pharmacists as they transition from undergraduate study into pre-registration training.
+Delivering the Trainee Pharmacist Foundation Programme – Developing resources to support trainee pharmacists as they transition from undergraduate study into pre-registration training.

-Expanding access to cross-sector foundation training places via the Trainee Pharmacists in General Practice Programme: Giving trainee pharmacists the opportunity to spend between three and six months in general practice, in conjunction with hospital or community pharmacy foundation training.
+- Expanding access to multi-sector foundation rotations in General Practice and Health and Justice settings.
+Giving trainee pharmacists the opportunity to spend between three and six months in more than one sector of practice, in conjunction with hospital or community pharmacy foundation training.

-- Working with NHS England & NHS Improvement to develop the Pharmacy Integration Programme.
+- Working with NHS England to develop the Pharmacy Integration Programme.

 Please read our statement on the revised standards for the initial education and training of pharmacists at the bottom of this page.

-To receive news by email about the initial education and training of pharmacists, please subscribe to our monthly IETP Update.
+To receive news by email about the initial education and training of pharmacists, please subscribe to our Update.